GreyRook/code-with-style/docs/process/index.md

 The *Sprint backlog* includes at least one high priority process improvement identified in the *Sprint Retro*.

 ## Sprint Refinement
-The Refinement is not an official Scrum Event, more an ongoing process where the DEV Team and the PO add detail, estimates and order to the Product backlog.
+The Refinement is not an official Scrum Event, more an ongoing process where the Dev Team and the PO add detail, estimates and order to the Product Backlog.
 The Scrum Teams decides when the refinment is done but it should consume no more than 10% of DEV capacity.

 In the context of the *Sprint Planning* tickets and subtasks should get tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle